-If you approach them and ask them if they hate you, backed up by the reasons why you think that way, they may reassure you that you’re loved and that they are only strict on you because they feel they know what’s best.
-You might disagree with them, but at least you’ll know where their behavior is coming from.
+If you approach them and ask them if they hate you, backed up by the reasons why you think that way, they may reassure you that you’re loved and that they are only strict with you because they feel they know what’s best.
+You may disagree with them, but at least you’ll know where their behavior is coming from.

 If you don’t live in the ideal world mentioned above, it’s still worth talking to your parents about how you feel.
 Letting them know how they make you feel may inspire them to change their parenting style that can benefit the relationship.

 If our parents failed to teach us how to communicate effectively and have healthy, trusting relationships, then all of our relationships as an adult will suffer.